How to Buy Alphabet Shares (GOOGL) in UK ➡️ Beginner’s Guide

 During times of uncertainty in the market, investors will look for shares that are resilient to an economic recession.
 Google’s search ads service would be the most resilient income for Alphabet during a recession, however, we must mention that Alphabet shares dropped nearly 40% between February to March when the coronavirus panic escalated in the US and around the world.

 Nonetheless, given the high volatility and uncertainty in the stock market right now, it is crucial to identify high-quality profitable companies that have the strength to overcome an economic slowdown.
-To help you make the right decision, below you will find some of the reasons why analysts are bullish on the company.
+To help you make the right decision, below you will find some of the factors to consider when researching Alphabet shares:

 Google is Dominating the Digital Advertising Field

-Google, along with Facebook, dominate a combined 70% of the digital advertising market in the United States.
-At the time of writing, it doesn’t seem like there be a company that can challenge Google search engine in the near future.
-Evidently, Google search engine controls over 90% of the global market share and 87% of the US market.
+Google, along with Facebook, dominates a combined 70% of the digital advertising market in the United States.
+Google’s search engine controls over 90% of the global market share and 87% of the US market.

-In 2019, Google was responsible for the majority of the Alphabet’s revenues with an annual income of $160.74 billion.
+In 2019, Google was responsible for the majority of Alphabet’s revenues with an annual income of $160.74 billion.
 The majority of Google’s revenue of $134.81 billion, as expected, comes from its advertising service.
-When you also take into consideration that Google has no competition in the search engine business as well as online ad services, it seems as its domination is absolute.

 Waymo Leads the Self-Driving Car Race

 Alphabet also owns Waymo, which is an American self-driving driving technology development company actively working toward making the first fully autonomous car.
-As of September 2020, Waymo ranks behind Tesla in the self-driving race but if it succeeds to achieve its goals in the future, that would be a huge boost to the Alphabet share price.
+As of September 2020, Waymo ranks behind Tesla in the self-driving race.

 Google is Also A Dominant player in the Cloud Computing Market